MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 Initial testing of this measure showed small savings compared to the baseline model.
 This measure was excluded from the optimization because this technology is not based on controls and savings were small relative to the baseline.
 The annual energy use and energy cost savings for this measure are shown in Figures x. and x. below.

+The desiccant dehumidifier system was placed downstream of the cooling coil on the supply air stream of all three air loops in the model.

 ![image](png/measure_m1_energy_cost_results.png)

 __Figure x.
 Measure M1 Annual Energy Cost Results__